mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 So now we have 8 outputs in total.
 Also make sure that you show them in some nice way.
 The very simple way is to just use print()to do it.
 You can learn about outputs [here](https://docs.python.org/3/tutorial/inputoutput.html).

-### Assignment 7 - Using a saved model to make predictions on data without ground truth.
+### Assignment 7 - Commenting your code and making it in to a your own package

 Great job getting so far!
 This next one will be very quick and easy for you, but very important also.
 It is about commenting your code.
 There are two ways to comment code in python.
 One is the normal way: